ToolJet/ToolJet/docs/docs/licensing.md

 Let's look into three types of licenses:

 1. **Trial License**: This is a free license that grants access to premium features for a 14-day trial period.
-In order to get this, please reach out to our team.
+ - **New Users**: Can opt for free 14-day trial during onboarding.
+ - **Existing Users**: Can contact us for a trial license key.
 2. **Business License**: This is a paid license that you can purchase **[directly](https://www.tooljet.com/pricing)**.
 3. **Enterprise License**: This is a paid license with customizable options.
 To obtain this license, you have to contact our sales team.